WhiteW00lf/News-API-ETL/README.md

 # News-API-ETL
 # 📰 News ETL Pipeline

-This project extracts the latest news data from the [NewsData.io API](https://newsdata.io/), transforms and cleans it, and loads it into a local database or file for analysis.
+This project extracts the latest news data from the [NewsData.io API](https://newsdata.io/), transforms and cleans it, and loads it into a local database for analysis.

 ---